Performance, neuroscience and trees combine to create a captivating audio-walk through Leigh Woods.

 This performance is a self-guided audio walk via a web-based app located on a phone and used on location with headphones.
 This ticket gives you access to a website to download the app.
 You can undertake the walk at any time you wish.
 You may use the app as many times as you wish across the year.

-**Please make sure you download the app before you set out for the Leigh Woods location to undertake your audio walk. **
+** Please make sure you add the App to home screen (optional) and download the audio files before you set out for the Leigh Woods location to undertake your audio walk. **

 The starting location is Leigh Woods Forestry England Car Park, off Abbots Leigh Road.
 The audio walk ends at a different location from where it starts.
 This is outdoors and on uneven ground and sometimes audiences will be required to walk off designated paths.
 Please wear good comfortable shoes and weatherproof clothing if necessary.
 Participants are required to walk and stand for the whole duration.